Reviews You Can Rely On

 Credit: Matt Spencer

-Our tests of standard, low-poly figurines also produced good quality prints.
-As is commonly the case, small points and fine details like fingers on tiny hands were the main cruxes, while the rest of the prints were smooth.
+Thy Anycubic was able to produce good-quality standard, low-poly figurines.
+Minor issues showed up near small points and fine details like fingers on tiny hands, but the rest of the prints were smooth.

 anycubic vyper - very respectable prints for the vyper's standard low-poly figurines.